Accurately simulating core-collapse self-interacting dark matter halos: Satellite evolution

-Next, we investigate how the evolution of the density and velocity dispersion profiles changes for a satellite halo compared to a system evolved in isolation.
-In Fig.~\ref{fig:profiles_iso_vs_sat}, we show the evolution of the density, one-dimensional velocity dispersion, and Knudsen number, as a function of radius for a halo in isolation (solid lines) and for a satellite system (dashed lines).
+Next, we discuss how the evolution of the density and velocity dispersion profiles changes for a satellite halo compared to a system evolved in isolation.
+In Fig.~\ref{fig:profiles_iso_vs_sat}, we show the evolution of the density, the one-dimensional velocity dispersion, and the Knudsen number, as a function of radius for a halo in isolation (solid lines) and for a satellite system (dashed lines).

-By and large, the evolution of the satellite system is similar to the isolated halo.
+By and large, the evolution of the satellite system is similar to that of the isolated halo.
 First, the two undergo a core expansion phase and later collapse.
 However, the velocity dispersion profile (middle panels of Fig.~\ref{fig:profiles_iso_vs_sat}) reveals a significant difference.
 For the satellite halo, the velocity dispersion is strongly affected by tidal forces.
 Close to the pericentre passage (e.g.\ at $1.47\,\mathrm{Gyr}$) tidal heating injects energy into the halo and the velocity dispersion increases.
-Subsequently particles become unbound and leave the system and the velocity dispersion decreases over all relevant radii.
-This is in contrast to the isolated halo where the velocity dispersion is only affected by the self-interactions.
+Subsequently, particles become unbound and leave the system, and the velocity dispersion decreases over all relevant radii.
+This is in contrast to the isolated halo, where the velocity dispersion is only affected by the self-interactions.
 The speed-up of the halo evolution due to tidal stripping has been found by various authors \citep[e.g.][]{Kahlhoefer_2019, Sameie_2020b}.
 This makes the energy outflow of the satellite more efficient and speeds up the halo evolution, i.e.\ reduces the collapse time.
 Later, in the collapse phase, the velocity dispersion in the centre reaches unprecedentedly high values.

-We note, the satellite system reaches a central density of $\rho = 3 \times 10^{11} \, \mathrm{M_\odot} \, \mathrm{kpc}^{-3}$ in the last snapshot at $t = 4.6 \, \mathrm{Gyr}$.
-At sufficiently small radii, the density gradient becomes flat, and the Knudsen number reaches a value of about 0.04, i.e.\ the central region is deep in the short-mean-free-path regime.
-In contrast, the lowest central density we find at maximum core expansion is about $\rho = 6 \times 10^7 \, \mathrm{M_\odot} \, \mathrm{kpc}^{-3}$.
+We note that the satellite system reaches a central density of $\rho = 3 \times 10^{11} \, \mathrm{M_\odot} \, \mathrm{kpc}^{-3}$ in the last snapshot at $t = 4.6 \, \mathrm{Gyr}$.
+At sufficiently small radii, the density gradient becomes flat and the Knudsen number reaches a value of about 0.04, i.e.\ the central region is deep in the short-mean-free-path regime.
+In contrast, the lowest central density we find at the maximum core expansion is about $\rho = 6 \times 10^7 \, \mathrm{M_\odot} \, \mathrm{kpc}^{-3}$.
 It is lower compared to the isolated case due to tidal interactions.
-Moreover, the tidal interactions also greatly reduce the density in the outer regions of the halo and lead to a large loss in gravitationally bound mass.
+Moreover, the tidal interactions also greatly reduce the density in the outer regions of the halo, which leads to a large loss in gravitationally bound mass.